Our Curriculum Intent for Physical Education

 At Cuddington, physical education and sport develops children into physically confident, skilful and healthy pupils.
 We provide a high quality, varied curriculum that develops children’s physical skills and knowledge of different sports over time.
 Our curriculum is specifically designed for the needs of our pupils and ensures children are physically active for sustained period of time.
 It exposes them to vocabulary associated with health, fitness and sports science.

 Our PE curriculum supports pupils to succeed and excel in competitive sports and other physical activities inside school and in the local community.
+Teachers ensure that reasonable adjustments are made so that all children in school with SEND can access our high-quality curriculum offer.

 We aim to provide all children with opportunities to represent Cuddington in extra curriculum activities, promoting healthy competition and values such as teamwork and fairness.